 The Victorian era is remembered for its many weird and morbid traditions, including post-mortem photography.
 Yes, the time period that created elaborate mourning rituals also popularized after-death portraits.
 The medium of modern photography was invented and refined during the 19th century.
 People who could afford to have family portraits taken did so, but this remained an expensive endeavor, one out of reach for most people.
-However, when a loved one died, families came up with the money to have funeral portraits taken.
-For many, these would be the only photo they would ever have to remember a loved one by.

-People Would Have Photos Taken of Their Loved Ones in Caskets
+People Would Have Photos Taken Of Their Loved Ones In Caskets

-Mothers Would Hide Behind a Sheet While Holding Their Deceased Children
+Mothers Would Hide Behind A Sheet While Holding Their Deceased Children

-Artists Would Paint Open Eyeballs on the Dead's Eyelids
+Artists Would Paint Open Eyeballs On The Dead's Eyelids